backendiain/lc-keyboard-inventory/README.md

 ## Acknowledgements
 I just flat out missed some of the private methods in dotPeek of PlayerControllerB I could call to achieve the item switches.

-The [ItemQuickSwitchMod](https://github.com/vasanex/ItemQuickSwitchMod) by vasanex enlightened me on how best to achieve this so special thanks to him.
+The [ItemQuickSwitchMod](https://github.com/vasanex/ItemQuickSwitchMod) by vasanex enlightened me on how best to achieve this so special thanks to them.

 The [LethalCompanyGameMaster](https://github.com/lawrencea13/LethalCompanyGameMaster) repo lawrencea13 was also beneficial.